Spacecraft propulsion: Purpose and function

-Earth's surface is situated fairly deep in a gravity well; the escape velocity required to leave its orbit is 11.2 kilometers/second.
+Earth's surface is situated fairly deep in a gravity well; the escape velocity required to leave its orbit is 11.2 kilometers per second.
 Thus for destinations beyond, propulsion systems need enough propellant and to be of high enough efficiency.
 The same is true for other planets and moons, albeit some have lower gravity wells.

-As human beings evolved in a gravitational field of "one g" (9.81m/s²), it would be most comfortable for a human spaceflight propulsion system to provide that acceleration continuously, (though human bodies can tolerate much larger accelerations over short periods).
-The occupants of a rocket or spaceship having such a propulsion system would be free from the ill effects of free fall, such as nausea, muscular weakness, reduced sense of taste, or leaching of calcium from their bones.
+As human beings evolved in a gravitational field of "one g" (9.81 m/s2), it would be safer for acceleration rates of the spacecraft to be about or not too far from 1G, as human bodies can only tolerate up to 9Gs, which is approximately 88.29 m/s2.
+The occupants of a rocket or spaceship with the propulsion system constantly accelerating at 1G would experience artificial gravity, however this is not a practical method as it requires constant acceleration (which requires large amounts fuel to be effective).

 Theory

+Nearly all types of modern spacecraft propulsion are reaction engines, which produce thrust by expelling reaction mass, in accordance with Newton's third law of motion.
 The Tsiolkovsky rocket equation shows, using the law of conservation of momentum, that for a rocket engine propulsion method to change the momentum of a spacecraft, it must change the momentum of something else in the opposite direction.
 In other words, the rocket must exhaust mass opposite the spacecraft's acceleration direction, with such exhausted mass called propellant or reaction mass.
 For this to happen, both reaction mass and energy are needed.
 The impulse provided by launching a particle of reaction mass with mass m at velocity v is mv.
-But this particle has kinetic energy mv²/2, which must come from somewhere.
+But (following Newton's second law of motion) this particle has kinetic energy 1/2mv^{2}, which must come from somewhere.
 In a conventional solid, liquid, or hybrid rocket, fuel is burned, providing the energy, and the reaction products are allowed to flow out of the engine nozzle, providing the reaction mass.
 In an ion thruster, electricity is used to accelerate ions behind the spacecraft.
 Here other sources must provide the electrical energy (e.g. a solar panel or a nuclear reactor), whereas the ions provide the reaction mass.

 The rate of change of velocity is called acceleration and the rate of change of momentum is called force.
 To reach a given velocity, one can apply a small acceleration over a long period of time, or a large acceleration over a short time; similarly, one can achieve a given impulse with a large force over a short time or a small force over a long time.
 This means that for maneuvering in space, a propulsion method that produces tiny accelerations for a long time can often produce the same impulse as another which produces large accelerations for a short time.
 However, when launching from a planet, tiny accelerations cannot overcome the planet's gravitational pull and so cannot be used.

 Some designs however, operate without internal reaction mass by taking advantage of magnetic fields or light pressure to change the spacecraft's momentum.